calaldees/KaraKara/website/README.txt

 per phone limit?
 print css
-session_owner bound to ip address, reject if they don't match - production only setting (better than obscurning in API for cache reasons+simplicity) ini option to disable track adding by phones (just in case it get abused and needs turning off) messaging/disabling individual devices
+session_owner bound to ip address, reject if they don't match - production only setting (better than obscurning in API for cache reasons+simplicity) messaging/disabling individual devices way of recovering tracks that have been played/skipped (just in case of crash or problem)

 status_error message style dose not propergate to flash message with format='redirect'